-Problem 5: Maximize Yield
+Problem 4: Maximize the Cabin Factor

-You get hired by a new airline, AirSweden, to make sure that they operate with a profit.
-The owner of AirSweden, Mrs. A, has heard representatives of other airlines talking about yield, and now suggests to maximize the yield.
-Explain to Mrs. A what yield is, and detail why it is not a good idea to solely aim for maximizing the yield.
+You get hired by a new airline, AirNordic, to make sure that they operate with a profit.
+The owner of AirNordic, Mrs. Cidron, has heard representatives of other airlines talking about cabin/load factor, and-thinking that AirNordic should try to serve as many passengers as possible to operate profitable-she now suggests to you to maximize the cabin factor.
+Explain to Mrs. Cidron what the cabin or load factor is, and detail why it is not a good idea to solely aim for maximizing the cabin factor.
+Max. one A4 page text!